Usually, a small, shiny bump appears on the skin and enlarges slowly.

 The bumps may break open and form a scab, sometimes with bleeding, or become flat, resembling a scar.

 Although this cancer can often be identified by sight, doctors usually do a biopsy.

-The cancer is usually removed, but sometimes people may be given chemotherapy drugs applied to the skin or, occasionally, radiation therapy or drug therapy.
+The cancer is usually removed, but sometimes people may be given chemotherapy drugs applied to the skin, other drugs take by mouth, immunotherapy, or, occasionally, radiation therapy.